 Portrait of Nancy Green as “Aunt Jemima” by A. B. Frost

 ” Nancy Green (November 17, 1834 – September 23, 1923) was a storyteller, cook, activist, and one of the first African-American models hired to promote a corporate trademark as “Aunt Jemima.
-Green was born into slavery on March 4, 1834 in Montgomery County, Kentucky.
+Green was born into slavery on March 4, 1834, in Montgomery County, Kentucky.
 She was hired in 1890 by the R.T.
 Davis Milling Company in St. Joseph, Missouri, to represent “Aunt Jemima”, an advertising person named after a song from a minstrel show.
-Davis Milling had recently acquired the formula to a ready-mixed, self-rising pancake flour from St. Joseph Gazette editor Chris L. Rutt and Charles Underwood and were looking to employ an African-American woman as a Mammy archetype to promote their new product.
+Davis Milling had recently acquired the formula to a ready-mixed, self-rising pancake flour from St. Joseph Gazette editor Chris L. Rutt and Charles Underwood and was looking to employ an African-American woman as a Mammy archetype to promote their new product.
 In 1893 Green was introduced as Aunt Jemima at the World’s Columbian Exposition held in Chicago, where it was her job to operate a pancake-cooking display.
 Her amicable personality and talent as a cook helped establish a successful showing of the product, for which she received a medal and certificate from the Expo officials.
 After the Expo, Green was offered a lifetime contract to adopt the Aunt Jemima moniker and promote the pancake mix.
 This marked the beginning of a major promotional push by the company that included thousands of personal appearances and Aunt Jemima merchandising.
-Nancy Green maintained her job with Davis Milling (which was renamed Aunt Jemima Mills Company in 1914) until 1923, when she died”” –
+Nancy Green maintained her job with Davis Milling (which was renamed Aunt Jemima Mills Company in 1914) until 1923 when she died” –

-First appearing on Feb 10, 1940 in the Puss Gets the Boot episode, ‘Mammy Two Shoes’ was voiced by Lillian Randolph and had a high pitched, Black southern colloquial dialect.
-Randolph, who also had earlier roles on The Beulah Show, was said to have been chosen because the show’s producers were searching for someone to voice a character similar to that of Hattie McDaniel’s ‘Mammy’ from GWTW.
+First appearing on Feb 10, 1940, in the Puss Gets the Boot episode, ‘Mammy Two Shoes’ was voiced by Lillian Randolph and had a high-pitched, Black southern colloquial dialect.
+Randolph, who also had earlier roles on The Beulah Show, was said to have been chosen because show’s producers were searching for someone to voice a character similar to that of Hattie McDaniel’s ‘Mammy’ from GWTW.
 ‘Mammy Two Shoes’ appeared within the series for twelve years and was later redrawn into a thinly framed white woman; the face of ‘Mammy Two Shoes’ was never shown except briefly in the ending credits of one episode.

 The Mammy archetype has long existed within our history and has provided opportunities for Black actresses to pursue entertainment careers.
-Although many of their careers were limited, and the Mammy archetype was derived from insensitive cultural understanding during the post-slavery era, many Black actresses still face the challenges of being casted into subservient roles today.
+Although many of their careers were limited, and the Mammy archetype was derived from insensitive cultural understanding during the post-slavery era, many Black actresses still face the challenges of being cast into subservient roles today.
 We as a culture have not entirely moved away from our obsession with the Mammy archetype, as recently seen with The Help (2009).

 “The story of domestic workers in the 1960s that fuels the newly released movie The Help is still happening today, organizers say.
-Maids, nannies and housekeepers are expected to work long hours and sometimes be available around-the-clock, and for little pay.
+Maids, nannies, and housekeepers are expected to work long hours and sometimes be available around-the-clock, and for little pay.
 Some are subject to sexual and other forms of abuse.
 They can be let go with no notice or even a “thank you.”

 The big difference is that while the movie is set in the racially segregated South of years past and focuses on the plight of African-Americans, many of today’s domestic workers are from other countries.
 Some have many years of education in their backgrounds, but when they come to the United States, the only work they can find is domestic.
 And they are organizing.